EngineersNeedArt/Anna-Analog-Computer/Anna MULT Pixie/README.md

 Two trim pots are incorporated in order to adjust the triangle wave such that it peaks at 4.0V (*+UNIT*) and at it's lowest, base voltage, it is at 1.0V (*-UNIT).

-The purpose of the triangle wave (that oscillates at a freuqncy of about 4 kHz, FWIW) will be clear below.
+The purpose of the triangle wave (that oscillates at a frequency of about 4 kHz, FWIW) will be clear below.

 ### Comparators

 Just below the triangle wave circuit (see schematic above again) is one of the multiplicand inputs labeled **X1**.
 It is connected to the non-inverting input of an op-amp (*U1B*).
 The inverting input of that op-amp if the triangle wave we described.
 With op-amp configured as a comparator, the output is going to be high when the non-inverting input is a greater voltage than the inverting input.
-For our purposes, it means that the op-amp output is high when the multipilcand (*X1*) is greater than the value of the triangle wave.
+For our purposes, it means that the op-amp output is high when the multiplicand (*X1*) is greater than the value of the triangle wave.

 Let's stop and think about what that means.
 If **X1** is *machine zero* (recall, 2.5V) and the triangle wave is ramping up and down symmetrically between 1.0V (*-UNIT*) and 4.0V (*+UNIT*), then it should be the case that the output from the comparator is split 50/50 between being high and being low.